mingzicao/601-BSRAPP-CampusPin/README.md

 ## Current Challenges

-1.The size of our training set is still too small, so the precision of recognition is not high enough.
-The difficulty is to how to get enough pictures.

-2.For the building information part of database, we need to enrich the information of our existing buildings.
-We now have the building name, address, resources, and activities.
-We may want to add more properties for each building.

-3.Allow users to add events to a given building.
-For example, a career fair or a costume party.

-4.If the picture that user uploads don't match any of the buildings in the database, we may allow user to create new building into our database.
+1.Enlarge the size of our training set using the uploaded pictures 2.Enrich the information of our existing buildings by allowing users to add events to a given building 3.Allow users to create new building into our database

-5.For the 5 test recognition, when the number of the image is over 30, the module crashed.
-We are still trying to ﬁgure out what’s going on inside.

-6.Connect the recognition module into the android app.

-7.The picture that users upload should be used to enrich our training set for recognition module.
-But only if the numbers of newly uploaded pictures reach a given number, or a given percentage of all pictures in the training set.
-This is avoid doing too much repetitive job every time when a picture being uploaded.

 ## Built With